jadijadi/lpic1book/content/1026_linux_as_virtualization_guest.md

 - installing from a CD / DVD / ...
 - **Cloning** an existing machine
-- Using **Open Virtualization Fromat** to move machines between hypervisors
+- Using **Open Virtualization Format (OVF)** to move machines between hypervisors.
+This is an standard format for virtual machine definition and may include several files, in this case you can archive all of them into one **Open Virtualization Archive (OVA)** file.
 - It is also possible to create **Templates** which are *master copies* to initiate new machines

 > You may need to install some *guest drivers* or *additions* to help your hypervisor have a better control on your guest machine.
 These might include graphical drivers for virtualbox or scripts to help vmware to control a guest machine or check its status.